If you have questions about the Camp Jenny application process, please review the “Frequently Asked Questions” below….

 What are the poster rules/guidelines?

-ALL teen applicants must make a small poster to get the campers excited about Camp Jenny.
+For 2022, posters are optional.
+Teen applicants are invited to make a small poster to get the campers excited about Camp Jenny.
 The rules, guidelines and submission details are listed on the Poster Guidelines & Submission Form.

 Can I use a computer to help design and print my poster?